-For every dollar you spend, you’ll earn 5 plum points, and as previously mentioned, 2500 points has a $5 value.
+For every dollar you spend, you’ll earn 5 plum points, and to convert plum points to dollars, 2500 points have a $5 value.
 That’s good for a 1% earnings rate, or .002 cents per point (CCP) $5.00/2500 points = .002/point.
 In other words, you’ll need to spend $500 to earn $5 in plum points.
 If you’re wondering how that stacks up against other retail loyalty rewards programs, well, it’s a bit lacklustre.

 For example, the highly popular PC Optimum program rewards members with 1.5% earnings on purchases made at Shoppers Drug Mart, along with some fairly lucrative bonus offers from time to time.
-That said, it’s difficult to compare one program to the next, because it comes down to personal preference.
-In other words, the program that’s best for you depends on your where you like to shop.
-If you are a loyal Indigo/Chapters/Coles customer, than plum rewards may be the right fit.
+That said, it’s difficult to compare one program to the next because it comes down to personal preference.
+In other words, the program that’s best for you depends on where you like to shop.
+If you are a loyal Indigo/Chapters/Coles customer, then plum rewards may be the right fit.

 Recently, Plum Rewards released a new rewards program, called plum PLUS, which increases the plum rewards value through a paid membership.
 I’ll get into this in more detail later, but the new rewards level can increase the benefit for loyal customers.

 As with most rewards programs, Plum makes it possible to accelerate your earnings, by offering personalized offers, as well as periodic, store-wide bonuses.
 The best way to find out about these offers is by checking the Indigo Mobile App, logging in to your Rewards Centre account online, or becoming an Indigo email subscriber.